tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow.md

   std::string type_str(params.params.type, params.params.type_len);
   DeviceFactory::Register(type_str, new PluggableDeviceFactory(platform_name_str), priority);
 ```
-For those vendors who don't want to use "GPU" name, it's optional to register a new device name.
+For those vendors who don't want to use "GPU" type, it's optional to register a new device type.
-Limitation: when multiple devices registered, their device names should be different, or it will get conflict and the registration will fail.
-This can be enhanced in the future.
-A possible solutoin: python layer provides API to let user specify an alternative device name they prefer if there is a conflict, such as:
+**Limitation**: when multiple plugins are installed, their device types should be different, or it will get conflict and the device registration will fail.
+TensorFlow proper can provide a python API to let user select a plugin by specifing a higher priority.
 ```
-  tf.load_plugin("CustomDeviceName", path_to_plugin_lib)
+  tf.load_plugin_with_highest_priority(path_to_plugin_lib)
-  with tf.device("/CustomDeviceName:0"):
+  with tf.device("/GPU:0"):
     ...
 ```

 When a session is created, `PluggableDeviceFactory` creates a `PluggableDevice` object for the plugin device.
-During the initialization of the `PluggableDevice`, a global object `se::MultiPlatformManager` will find its `se::platform` through its platform name registered from plugin: "MyDevicePlatform”,  then stream executor platform (`se::platform`) further creates or find a `StreamExecutor` object containing a `PluggableDeviceExecutor`, and multiple stream objects(a computation stream and several memory copy streams) supporting the `StreamExecutor` objects.
+During the initialization of the `PluggableDevice`, a global object `se::MultiPlatformManager` will find the `se::platform` through its platform name registered from plugin: "MyDevicePlatform”,  then stream executor platform (`se::platform`) further creates or find a `StreamExecutor` object containing a `PluggableDeviceExecutor`, and multiple stream objects(a computation stream and several memory copy streams) supporting the `StreamExecutor` objects.

 The section below shows some pseudo code to introduce some extension inside the TensorFlow proper for the pluggable device creation.
 The implementation is based on StreamExecutor C API [RFC](https://github.com/tensorflow/community/pull/257).